-Karen Doran appreciates the importance of public value, particularly having moved from the private sector the public sector earlier in her career.
+Karen Doran appreciates the importance of public value, particularly having moved from the private sector to the public sector earlier in her career.

 Ms Doran, an ANZSOG alum, is currently driving innovative ACT Government reforms, and earlier this year became the 15th member of ANZSOG’s Alumni Advisory Council.

 She is currently the Deputy Director General, Community Safety at ACT’s Justice and Community Safety Directorate after having worked in various portfolios in the ACT Government, and in the APS.

 Ms Doran is a graduate of the 2005 Executive Fellows Program (EFP) and was also a participant in the China Reciprocal Program in 2015.

 She said that the EFP had been an ‘incredibly useful’ experience given she had just joined the executive-level of the public service from the private sector.